 Dexlansoprazole (By mouth)

-Treats erosive esophagitis, heartburn, gastroesophageal reflux disease (GERD), and other conditions caused by too much stomach acid.
+Treats heartburn, gastroesophageal reflux disease (GERD), or a damaged esophagus.
 This medicine is a proton pump inhibitor (PPI).

 DexilantThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to dexlansoprazole.

 How to Use This Medicine:

 Delayed Release Capsule, Tablet Disintegrating, Delayed Release